MariusRugan/mariusrugan.github.io/content/about.md

 ---
 title: "About"
-description: "Everything you need to know about how to become an expert in Hugo After Dark"
+description: "About how to become an expert in Hugo After Dark"
-date: 2018-03-05
+date: 2018-03-06
-publishdate: 2018-03-05
+publishdate: 2018-03-06
 author: "Marius Rugan"

 images: [